Melissa Riso Bares Cleavage In Sparkly Black Mini Dress

-Actress, model, and hairstylist for men, Melissa Riso, bared her cleavage in her latest Instagram post, thrilling many of her 1.1 million followers on the popular social media platform.
+Actress, model, and hairstylist for men Melissa Riso bared her cleavage in her latest Instagram post, thrilling many of her 1.1 million followers on the popular social media platform.

 The brunette beauty wore a skintight, sparkly black sleeveless mini dress by Meshki that barely contained her ample cleavage.
 A smokey eye, highlighted cheekbones, and pink lipstick complimented the model’s features.
 She wore her long hair loose in curls that fell over both shoulders.
-She accessorized with a Y shaped necklace that hung down into her chest, a chic bracelet, and a black purse.
+She accessorized with a Y-shaped necklace that hung down into her chest, a chic bracelet, and a black purse.

 The photographer for the image was Xavier Collin, and he snapped it during a Teatro LA event that Riso participated in recently.
 She gave away the pomade from her Mr. By Melissa Riso haircare line for men at the event.
 Her brand was one of the event’s sponsors.

 More than 2,500 of Riso’s Instagram followers expressed their approval of her post by hitting the “like” button, and dozens also left supportive comments for the actress, who has recently filmed scenes for her latest project.
-One of the movies Riso appears in that is currently filming is called Lusitania 3D.
+One of Riso’s latest films is called Lusitania 3D.

 “Melissa Riso strong and fierce,” complimented one follower.